kakyoism/kkappkit/README.md

 No. 1, 4, and 5 come for free as built-in widgets from calling the factory method `ui.build_script_launcher()`.
 The two core parameters show up in the order of their appearance in `app.json`.

-Now press the bottom-right button `Go!` and you'll see the following prompt:
+Now drag the slider or edit the spinbox so that the number shown 0.5, then press the bottom-right button `Go!`.
+You'll see the following prompt:

 ![](hello_world/helloworld-popup.png)